google/zetasql/docs/geography_functions.md

 Returns `TRUE` if the input `GEOGRAPHY` is a linestring and if the linestring is both [`ST_ISCLOSED`][st-isclosed] and simple.
-A linestring is considered simple if it does not pass through the same point twice (with the exception of the start and endpoint, which may overlap to form a ring).
+A linestring is considered simple if it doesn't pass through the same point twice (with the exception of the start and endpoint, which may overlap to form a ring).

-An empty `GEOGRAPHY` is not a ring.
+An empty `GEOGRAPHY` isn't a ring.

 **Return type**